COMP 260

 Joyce Cummings Center; 627-5134; cowen AT cs.tufts.edu ;

-Please see Prof. Cowen's email for the passcode to add yourself to Gradescope if you want to submit your HWs electronically.
+See the private page here for the code to add yourself to Gradescope to submit your homework assignments.

 Description: If you loved your algorithms class and can't wait for more, this is the class for you.
 In this pleasant and fun class, we will look at some more modern algorithms, some beautiful algorithms gems, and some areas of current research in algorithms.
 Topics will include using randomness in the design and analysis of algorithms, approximation algorithms, and online algorithms.